UltraEngine/Documentation/CreateStreamingTerrain.md

 | FetchPatchInfo | A user-defined callback function that retrieves terrain information as it is needed. |

 ### Return Value
-Returns a new streamed terrain.
+If successful this function returns a new streaming terrain object, otherwise NULL is returned.

 ### Example
 [Streaming Terrain Example](terrain-example.md)